GratitudeToken/SHIELD/README.md

 Every time a user posts an issue or a proposal, the first thing we do is to check with FS module if the a file named exactly as the username posting exists, if it does, we add to it, if it doesn't we create it.

-We check on page reload if the issues/proposals of each user is older than 1 month, if any of them are older than 1 month we set the status key to one of 3 parameters: _active, passed, cancelled_.
+We check on page reload if the issues/proposals of each user is older than 1 month.

+We count the number of votes for each item in the user file and if any of them are older than 1 month we check the number of votes.

+We compare it against the total number of SHIELD members, if the votes are >= 50% +1 we set the status key to "passed", else we set it to "nope".

 The json file data structure looks like this: